 Do Not Make a Statement to the Insurance Company After You are Injured

 An insurance adjuster may contact you after your accident.
 They may want you to make a statement or accept an offer.
 We advise that you discuss your accident only with your attorney.
 This includes avoiding posting about your case on social media sites like Twitter, Facebook, and Snapchat.

 Insurance companies will look for reasons to deny or undervalue your claim.
 Any statement that you might make, however casual, could cost you.
 For example, after a slip and fall accident, you should not make a post claiming that you are perfectly fine.
 The adjuster can use that post as evidence against your case.

 You Have a Limited Period of Time to File a Premises Liability Lawsuit

-If the insurance company denies your claim or we cannot reach a fair settlement, you can file a premises liability lawsuit.
-You should keep in mind that Texas has a statute of limitations of two years from the date of your accident.
-That is why you should not hesitate to contact our firm for a free case evaluation.
+That is why you should not hesitate to contact our firm for a case evaluation.
 It takes time to gather medical bills, pay stubs, and other proof of your expenses.

-If You Were Hurt on Another Person’s Property, Please Call Us
+If You Were Hurt on Another Person’s Property, Call Our Firm Today

 You don’t have to be alone in proving that a property owner was negligent in a slip and fall case.
 Our team can fight for you.